RosaFantastic/portfolio-FINAL/README.md

 # portfolio-FINAL
-portfolio project
-There was a problem with the header part of the page as it wasn't responsive but is now amended.
+There was a problem with the header part of the page as it wasn't responsive but is **now** amended.